vaishnavi168218/internship-learning-journal/Module-05-Data-Preparation/Transformations.md

 Used `gzip` to convert the `.gz` archive into a readable log file.

 Transformation:
-Compressed file → Plain text dataset.
+Compressed archive → Plain text dataset.

 ---

 ## 3. Data Inspection
-Used `head` and `tail` commands to preview the first and last lines of the dataset.
+Used `head` and `tail` commands to examine sample lines.

 Purpose:
 Understand the structure of the log entries.